vmware/vic/doc/user_doc/vic_admin/access_vicadmin.md

 **Result**

-The VIC Admin portal displays information about the virtual container host and the environment in which is running:
+The VCH Admin portal displays information about the virtual container host and the environment in which is running:

 - Status information about the virtual container host, network,  firewall configuration, and license.
 For information about these statuses and how to remedy error states, see the [Virtual Container Host Status Reference](vicadmin_status_ref.md).
 - The address of the Docker endpoint.